jxnl/blog/docs/writing/index.md

 I don't focus on maintaining high writing quality; instead, I prioritize writing frequently.
 My goal is to maximize the number of words written per month, with the hope that eventually, impressions and impact will align.
 Some of these links will be videos, some will be tweets, and some will be blog posts.
 I hope you find something valuable.
 If you want to reach out [email](mailto:work@jxnl.co) me.

+## Subscribe to my writing

+I write about a mix of consulting, open source, personal work, and applying llms.
+I won't email you more than twice a month, not every post I write is worth sharing but I'll do my best to share the most interesting stuff including my own writing, thoughts, and experiences.

+<script async data-uid="fe6b71773e" src="https://fivesixseven.ck.page/fe6b71773e/index.js"></script>

 For RAG or LLM related posts, You can check out the categories labels in the side bar.
 I'll leave some high quality posts here as well.

 ## Talks and Podcasts